 - Schedule II drugs have a high potential for abuse, a high potential for severe psychological or physical dependency, but a currently accepted medical use.
 Schedule II drugs include opium, cocaine, methadone, amphetamines, and methamphetamines.

 - Schedule III drugs have less potential for abuse than Schedule II drugs, a potential for moderate psychological or physical dependency, and an accepted medical use.
-Schedule III drugs include anabolic steroids, amphetamine and any product containing methamphetamine, codeine, and nalorphine, which is used to detect narcotic use.
+Schedule III drugs include amphetamine and any product containing methamphetamine, codeine, and morphine, which is used to detect narcotic use.

 - Schedule IV drugs have less potential for abuse than Schedule III drugs, have a limited potential for dependency, and are accepted in medical treatment.
 These drugs include tranquilizers, meprobamate, chloral hydrate, most drugs that cause sleep, and sedatives.
 Schedule V drugs, which have a low potential for abuse, limited dependency, and accepted medical uses, include drugs with small amounts of codeine or other narcotics in them.